-We publish one of our favorite recipes approximately each month.
+We publish one of our favorite recipes every couple of months.
 Visit this page often to see more of our favorites.

 One of our guests once referred to the following recipe as “a revelation!”
 She never knew breakfast could taste this good.
 This is a make-ahead recipe, so your morning preparation time is minimal.

 2 tablespoons butter, softened